github/learn.github.com/pages/diff.markdown

-We saw in the 'log' section that adding a '-p' will show you the differences that each commit introduces by showing [diff](http://en.wikipedia.org/wiki/Diff) of the snapshots of each commit and it's parent.
+We saw in the 'log' section that adding a '-p' will show you the differences that each commit introduces by showing [diff](http://en.wikipedia.org/wiki/Diff) of the snapshots of each commit and its parent.

 The 'diff' command in Git will show you the same thing - the changes between two snapshots or files in unified diff format.
 This section will show you